fengbaoli/oracle-to-kudu/README.md

 git clone  https://github.com/fengbaoli/oracle-to-kudu.git
 #### 2.download impala jdbc ,oracle jdbc and configure local maven repertory
 ##### <1>This example shows how to build and run a Maven-based project to execute SQL queries on Impala using JDBC #####
-*This example was tested using Impala 2.3 included with CDH 5.5.2 and the Impala JDBC Driver v2.5.30*
+*This example was tested using Impala 2.3 included with CDH 5.12.0 and the[Impala JDBC Driver](https://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-30.html) v2.5.30*

 When you download the [Impala JDBC Driver](https://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-30.html) from the link above, it is packaged as a zip file with separate distributions for JDBC3, JDBC4 and JDBC4.1.
 This example uses the distribution for JDBC4.1 on RHEL6 x86_64.
 The downloaded zip file contains the following eleven jar files: